gravitee-io/gravitee-platform-docs/docs/apim/guides/api-exposure-plans-applications-and-subscriptions/plans-1.md

 OAuth 2.0 defines four roles:

 * **Resource owner**: an entity enabled to grant access to a protected resource.
 When the resource owner is a person, it is referred to as an _end user_.
-  * The API publisher, or owner of the backend APIs that Gravitee's gateway is protecting, is the resource owner.
+  * The API publisher, or owner of the backend APIs that Gravitee's Gateway is protecting, is the resource owner.
 * **Client:** an application making protected resource requests on behalf of the resource owner and with the resource owner’s authorization.
 The term _client_ does not imply any particular implementation characteristics (e.g. whether the application executes on a server, a desktop or other device).
-  * The API consumer's application attempting to register through the developer portal or management UI is the client.
+  * The API consumer's application attempting to register through the Developer Portal or Management Console is the client.
 * **Resource server:** the server hosting the protected resources, capable of accepting and responding to protected resource requests using access tokens.
-  * The APIM gateway sitting in front of the backend APIs is the resource server.
+  * The APIM Gateway sitting in front of the backend APIs is the resource server.
 * **Authorization server:** the server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.
   * The client registration provider we are about to configure is the authorization server.